 M. Brooks Moss, PA

 Both parents have legal responsibility to provide economically for their children.
 A noncustodial parent usually will be required to pay a specified amount of child support to the custodial parent.
 In determining the appropriate amount, the court must use the Child Support Guidelines that provide a calculation of support based on the gross income of the parents.
-The court can order that child support payments be made through the clerk of court along with a collection fee.
+The court can order that child support payments be made through the Clerk of Court along with a collection fee.
 Many employers offer an automatic payroll deduction for child support payments.

 Child Custody / Visitation:

 When parents cannot agree on who should have custody of their minor children, then the court must decide.
 Custody litigation is an expensive procedure and often very emotional.
 Both parents should look honestly at their new living conditions, available time and other resources and consider carefully which parent can provide a better home life for their children.
 Because neither parent automatically has a legal right to custody, the court will consider the best interests of the children.
 The court may order joint or shared custody.
 Children who have reached an appropriate level of maturity may express their preference to the judge.
 However, a child’s preference is not controlling.
-Minor children may be appointed Guardians ad Litem to r represent them in court.
+Minor children may be appointed Guardians ad Litem to represent them in court.
 Noncustodial parents can be awarded periods of specified visitation with their children.
 If circumstances surrounding custody and the child’s best interests change substantially, the family court can then order a change of custody or visitation.

 Division of Assets/Debts: